wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-plan/includes/1-introduction.md

-In the upcoming units, you will learn about best practices, considerations, and technical details that will help you in the planning phase.
+In the upcoming units, you'll learn about best practices, considerations, and technical details that will help you in the planning phase.
 The planning phase includes the following steps:

 ![](../media/image1.png){width="6.5in" height="1.3947911198600176in"}